xcube-dev/xcube-viewer/docs/features.md

 		<tr>
 			<td><b>Functionality</b></td>
 			<td>
-				In comparison mode, the currently selected variable is displayed on the right side of the slidable line.
-If a variable is pinned, it is displayed on the left side of the screen along with its color bar.
-But the pinned variable can also be made transparent using the layer visibility menu.
-The slidable line allows users to shift the view, enabling spatial comparison with underlying layers, such as basemaps or the pinned variable.
-Comparison mode is automatically activated when a variable is pinned, and the variable on the left can be displayed with transparency to enhance the comparison.
+				Start the comparison mode by using the button.
+The map is now split in the middle and the currently <strong>selected</strong> variable is displayed on the <strong>right side</strong> of the slidable line.
+If a variable is <strong>pinned</strong>, it is displayed on the
+				<strong>left side</strong> of the screen along with its color bar.
+				<br /><br />
+				The slidable line allows users to shift the view, enabling spatial comparison with underlying layers (e.g. basemaps, the pinned variable).
+				The variable on the left can be made transparent to enhance the comparison.
+				<br /><br />
+				<strong>Side note:</strong> The comparison mode is automatically
+				activated when a variable is
+				<a href="#pin-variables" rel="noopener noreferrer">pinned</a>.
 			</td>
 		</tr>
 		<tr>